Tertiary Education Quality and Standards Agency (Australia) (TEQSA)

 Quality and Qualifications Ireland was delighted to welcome Dr Grant Klinkum, Deputy Chief Executive, Quality Assurance Division, New Zealand Qualifications Authority (NZQA) who witnessed the formalising of a Memorandum of Cooperation by Dr Padraig Walsh, Chief Executive QQI between QQI and the NZQA.
 This Memorandum will form the basis of a collaborative project comparing qualifications of the Irish National Framework of Qualifications (Irish NFQ) and the New Zealand Qualifications Framework (NZQF).
 The outcome of this work will benefit holders of qualifications from Ireland and New Zealand in relation to accessing employment and education and training.

 Council for Higher Education Accreditation/International Quality Group (CHEA/CIQG)

+QQI has signed a Memorandum of Affiliation with the Council for Higher Education Accreditation/International Quality Group (CHEA/CIQG).
 The CHEA/CIQG Memorandum of Affiliation is designed to engage quality assurance and accrediting organisations, higher education providers, organisations and governments in a shared effort to affirm and promote fundamental principles for higher education quality.
-To view the full list of agencies that have signed the MOA please click here.
+To view the list of agencies that have signed the MOA please click here.